loicpennequin/separate-logic-from-ui-example/README.md

 - Api will be available on`http://localhost:5000
 - Vue front end will be available on`http://localhost:5173
 - React front end will be available on`http://localhost:5174
+- incoming email can be seen at http://localhost:8080

 ## TODO